Ryan's last-gasp goal sees Larne past Welders

 Larne had numerous chances to take the lead in the first half at the Blanchflower Stadium with Ryan impressively leading the line for the visitors.

-The Inver Park side's first effort on goal came on the nine minutes when Ryan skipped past the challenge of Callum Byers only to have his shot blocked by outstanding Welders defender Kyle Owens.
+The Inver Park side's first effort on goal came on nine minutes when Ryan skipped past the challenge of Callum Byers only to have his shot blocked by outstanding Welders defender Kyle Owens.

 Moments later, Welders striker Matthew Ferguson, son of Linfield great Glenn 'Spike' Ferguson, showed his defensive prowess by sliding in to deny Larne's Paul O'Neill.